 "As we’ve seen in the past, social media can add some complications to the normal flow of legal proceedings.
-In recent months, we’ve seen court cases wind up declared mistrials because of the social media activity of jury members
+In recent months, we’ve seen court cases wind up declared mistrials because of the social media activity of jury members.

 Now, it’s the alleged victim in a legal case that’s taking heat for her Twitter activity.
 Seventeen-year-old Savannah Dietrich of Louisville, Kentucky is facing up to 180 days in jail and $500 fine for a series of tweets she made regarding an open case.